hhexo/mush/README.md

 ## What is `mush`?

-`mush` is a software implementation of the Musha Shugyo game by Luca De Marini, providing tools to test the game system, effective AIs that play the game, and a command-line interface to play the game.
+`mush` is a software implementation of the Musha Shugyo tabletop game by Luca De Marini, providing tools to stress-test the combat system in the game, effective AIs that play the game, and a command-line interface to play the game in interactive mode.

+Musha Shugyo is a game in Italian also available in English.
+The website however is in Italian: www.acchiappasogni.org/msrpg

+The `mush` interactive interface is entirely in English.

 ## Who develops `mush`?